 Figure 2 - Video editor: emphasize Figure 2A, and emphasize the compound structure at d.

-The purification based on Ethyl acetate and hexanes solvent system allowed the isolation of the compounds with one nitrogen very well [1].
+The purification based on ethyl acetate and hexanes solvent system allowed the isolation of the compounds with one nitrogen very well [1].

 Figure 5A

-When this method was utilized for compounds with two or more nitrogen atoms, the CH3OH/CH2Cl2 (pronounce as XX) solvent system should be employed to get faster elution [1].
+When this method was utilized for compounds with two or more nitrogen atoms, the CH3OH/CH2Cl2 (pronounce as methanol and methylene chloride) solvent system should be employed to get faster elution [1].

 Figure 5B